TelecomParistoc/robot-framework/README.md

 This library provides various functions to make use of AX12 digital servomotors.
 It's meant to run on the Raspberry-Pi.
 It exposes Python and Javascript bindings for an easy use.
 More info can be found [here](https://github.com/TelecomParistoc/libAX12).

+## GPIO
+Code in folder rpi_gpio contains capabilities of managing GPIO in python easily (and associate specific callbacks when value changes).
+It exposes an example gpio_test.py before any documentation would be available.
+More info can be found [here](https://github.com/TelecomParistoc/robot-framework/tree/master/rpi_gpio)